shannonschaerer/portfolio-2024/public/content/Profile.md

 ## Site Name
-- Portable Portfolio
+- Shannon's Portfolio

 ## Header
-- Hi, my name is Eldora.
+- Hi, my name is Shannon.
-- I'm a software engineer.
+- I'm a web developer.
-- Short Description Here.
+- Tenacious, resilient and compassionate.

 ## About
-Write your "About" section here.
+Originally trained in marketing, I took a leap into web development driven by my passion for embracing new challenges.
+Living and working in a foreign country has taught me resilience and adaptability, shaping my approach to both life and work.

+As a devoted mother of two, I bring a grounded tenacity to everything I do.
+Balancing my career with family life has been a journey of determination and growth.
+I thrive on pushing boundaries and overcoming obstacles, believing that with persistence, success is attainable.

 ## Contact
 Write your "Contact" section here.